MacsiDigital/laravel-api-client/README.md

 	$user->save();
 ```

-THe model will see if it already exists and call the correct update method.
+THe model will see if it already exists and call the correct insert or update method.
 If updating we will only pass dirty attributes to the persistance model.

 You can also utilise other laravel methods like make, create and update directly in the model.